kudobuilder/kudo/keps/0008-framework-testing.md

 #### TestAssert object

 When searching the assertion file for a test case, if a `TestAssert` object is found, it includes settings to apply to the assertions.
-This object is not required - if it is not specied then defaults are used.
+This object is not required - if it is not specified then defaults are used.
 No more than one `TestAssert` should be defined in a test assertion.

 ```
 type TestAssert struct {